 Are watercolors (commercial/handmade) toxic?

-I know of many artists who ignore the safety aspect of the art material they work with.
-In fact, many artists may feel that they are exposed to toxic painting pigments in such small quantities that no danger to their health is likely.
-However, it is important to understand that repeated small doses of hazardous materials might prove to have a cumulative effect on an artist’s health that may become evident at a later date.
-Especially, if you happen to be a passionate watercolor paint maker too.
-Pigments in pulverized state pose higher risk as opposed to when bound with a binder.
-The body may be able to rid itself of the poison but it may take a long time to do so.
-If toxic material is absorbed at a faster rate than it can be excreted, the accumulation may cause serious illness.
-Reactions to a toxic material may vary according to the artist’s age, size, or physical condition.
+Regrettably, some artists tend to overlook the safety aspect of the materials they work with.
+There is a common belief that exposure to toxic painting pigments in small quantities may pose no threat to health.
+However, it’s crucial to recognize that repeated small doses of hazardous materials might have a cumulative effect on an artist’s health, becoming apparent over time.
+This risk is particularly pertinent to passionate watercolor paint makers.
+Pigments in a pulverized state carry a higher risk compared to when bound with a binder.
+While the body may eventually eliminate the poison, the process could take a considerable amount of time.
+If the absorption of toxic material outpaces its excretion, accumulation may lead to serious illness.
+Reactions to a toxic substance can vary based on factors like age, size, or physical condition.

-Therefore, its important to inform yourself about what you are working with.
-Once you have learned about the risks, and took the proper habits while creating your piece of art… paint to your heart’s content!
+Therefore, it is crucial to educate yourself about the materials you are working with.
+Once you are informed about the risks and adopt proper habits during the creative process, you can paint to your heart’s content!

 … enroll in my online course exploring the traditional process of making watercolour paints from pure pigments.

 DISCLAIMER: This article concerns itself with the common-sense safety aspects of art materials and art safety in general.
 The intent of this article is merely to raise individual awareness of some of the issues involved and to encourage the reader to take steps in learning more about the factors involved with the hazards associated with art materials.
 The author may change the contents of this document at any time, either in whole or in part.